Mapwize/mapwize-ui-android/docs.md

 <string name="destination">Destination</string>
 ```

-Be carreful with string that contains placeholder.
-If you want to change them, you have to ensure that they still contain a place holder value.
+Be careful with strings containing placeholders.
+Please ensure that the exact placeholders are kept!
-Example : if you replace "Floor %1$s" with "My floor" without place holder, your application will crash.
+For example, if you replace "Floor %1$s" with "My floor" without placeholder, your application will crash.